balmjs/balmjs.github.io/docs/v2/README.md

 # BalmJS

-> A flexible Front-End workflow for webapps
+> An universal Front-End workflow for webapps

 ## What's BalmJS?